-Members of the Board of Management and all staff members are also required to disclose interests in the College Register of Interests maintained by the Secretary to the Board and the Director of Finance.
+Members of the Board of Management and all staff members are also required to disclose interests in the College Register of Interests maintained by the Governance Manager and the Director of Finance and Estates.
 It is the responsibility of individual Board of Management members and staff to ensure that entries in the register relating to them are kept up to date regularly and promptly as required.